 What is an online community?

-Online communities are a new type of paid research that are becoming increasingly popular with big brands and participants.
-An online community is a group of people who take part in discussions via a computer, app or mobile, something we are all increasingly comfortable with.
-Depending on the length of the community that you could take part in, you can build up a real sense of camaraderie and friendship as you get to know your fellow participants.
+Online communities are a reasonably new type of paid research that are becoming increasingly popular with big brands and participants.
+An online community is a group of people who take part in discussions via a computer, app or mobile – something we are all increasingly comfortable with as we make greater strides through the digital age.

 What do I have to do in an online community?